PabloLopez10/Deel/README.md

 # Deel
 This is an automation library for Deel QA Automation application

+Pre-requisite
+-> javascript and node must be installed.

 Run the following command on the root folder to install all the dependencies for the the project.
 -> npm install.